paulcpederson/blog/contents/articles/make-your-own-heroku/index.md

 #### Create a Config File

-Create a config file so your computer knows to use the new ssh keys for your domain.
+Create a file named `config` inside your `.ssh/` directory so your computer knows to use the new ssh keys for your domain.
 My config looks like this:

 ```
 Host app-lab app-lab.me